Why take the Paper Planes Challenge?

 2. Collect the following: a pair of scissors (for some plane designs), a ruler to help with folding (optional), a tape measure to measure flight distance (optional); a stopwatch to measure flight time (optional); and textas to decorate your designs (optional).

 3. Start designing and making paper planes.
-You can use this template and watch the video below to help you fold the plane.
+You can use this template to help you fold the plane.
 Alternatively you could make a different plane of your choice.

 4. Even though you are competing with other family members to see whose plane can fly the farthest, talk with each other about the positives, negatives and interesting points of each design to help make everyone’s plane better.